 I was introduced to Zelda not knowing much about the Chaeli Campaign.
 After she told me their vision and history I was too excited not to get involved!
 The amazing thing is that the Chaeli campaign was started by five young girls, aged between 6 and 12.
 Chaeli and her sister, Erin along with their friends, Tarryn, Justine and Chelsea, all sisters, started the campaign to raise R20 000 for Chaeli's motorized wheelchair.
 This they did by selling cards and Sunshine Pots, which are DIY miniature pot plants.
 The cards displayed artworks of Erin and Chaeli and is still available.

 We decided to photograph the children in the preschool as gift for their parents as well as portraits of the staff that works the magic day to day.

-SAYes is a non-profit organization that train and support volunteers to mentor vulnerable young people.
-Gillian Anderson and Michelle Potter founded the organization for young people living in children's homes in South Africa since 2008.
+SAYes is a non-profit organization that trains and supports volunteers to mentor vulnerable young people.
+Gillian Anderson and Michelle Potter founded the organization for young people living in children’s homes in South Africa since 2008.

 I met Vivian Mthwesi while working on a project for CTO.
 Vivian runs a pre-school in Khayelitsha.
 She asked me to help with taking pictures of the kids for graduation.
 She was such an inspiration in her approach to educate and to guide.

 Vivian started by opening her home to 7-9 children in 2008 and now she's accommodating 40-70 children between the ages of 1-6 years.
 With the help of her family, Vivian dreams of developing the school through sustainability.

 As pre-schools do not reach the governmental standard of requirements, Non Profit Organisations have to step in to cover this very important phase in a child’s life.